 As we look ahead to the future of our mission in Pittsburgh, we must ensure that our ministries and our facilities continue to meet the changing needs of those we serve.
-Thus we are embarking upon a multi-year upgrading of our Monastery, Church and Retreat Center.
-Phase One is our current project to replace the boilers, upgrade the heating system in the Monastery, undertake necessary asbestos abatement, and move our hot water system for greater efficiency.
-These construction tasks will occur while we continue our various ministries.
+Thus we are embarking upon a fundraising project to upgrade our Monastery Church.
 So we come to you for help.
-Your generous support will enable us to carry forward our mission, and ensure that those who rely on our various ministries will always be able to look toward the Apostolic Center on the hill as a place of spiritual growth, reconciliation, healing, and peace.
+Your generous support will enable us to carry forward our mission, and ensure that those who rely on our various ministries will always be able to look toward the Monastery on the hill as a place of spiritual growth, reconciliation, healing, and peace.
 Thank you and may God bless you.

 • Monastery Church, dedicated in 1859, serves the faithful who participate in Eucharistic Celebrations, Monday Novena Services, and the Sacrament of Reconciliation

 • Active lay involvement: Passionist Associates and lay men and women work together with the Passionist Community